NixOS/rfcs/rfcs/0000-rfc-process.md

 * Expansions to the scope of nixpkgs (new arch, major subprojects, ...)
 * Introduction of new interfaces or functions

-Some changes do not require an RFC:
+Certain changes do not require an RFC:

 * Adding, updating and removing packages in nixpkgs
 * Fixing security updates and bugs that don't break interfaces